DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Quickfort figures out which container type is being set by looking at the letter that comes just before the number.
-For example ``zf10`` means 10 barrels in a stockpile that accepts both ammo and food whereas ``z10f`` means 10 bins.
+For example ``zf10`` means 10 barrels in a stockpile that accepts both ammo and food, whereas ``z10f`` means 10 bins.
 If the stockpile category doesn't usually use any container type, like refuse or corpses, wheelbarrows are assumed::